-From wonderful waterfalls, to great glaciers, the South has it all.
-With the Golden Circle route, connecting Þingvellir, Gullfoss and Geysir, located in the area, it is a very popular destination for visitors.
+From wonderful waterfalls, to great glaciers, South Iceland is brimming with natural with new wonders unfolding at every turn.
+With the Golden Circle route, connecting Þingvellir, Gullfoss and Geysir, South Iceland is a very popular destination for visitors as these three locations have been a must-see for any tourist to Iceland for centuries.
 Further east along the shore, you will find Skógafoss Waterfall, Jökulsárlón Glacial Lagoon, Vatnajökull Glacier, and several other natural wonders.

 The South is rich in history and culture.
 Events from the Sagas are remembered in many ways along the coast, and several museums in the area celebrate Icelandic customs and heritage.
 With much of the country's agricultural products coming from the area, the South is also a fine testimony to Icelandic restaurant culture.